Common wood pigeon: Behaviour

-Its flight is quick, performed by regular beats, with an occasional sharp flick of the wings, characteristic of pigeons in general.
-It takes off with a loud clattering.
-It perches well, and in its nuptial display walks along a horizontal branch with swelled neck, lowered wings, and fanned tail.
-During the display flight the bird climbs, the wings are smartly cracked like a whiplash, and the bird glides down on stiff wings.
+Its flight is fast, with regular beats and occasional sharp flick of the wing flaps, characteristic of pigeons in general.
+It takes off with a loud clatter.
+It perches well, and in its nuptial display walks along a horizontal branch with its neck swelled, wings down and tail outstretched.
+During the display flight, the bird climbs, the wings are smartly cracked like a whip, and the bird glides down on stiff wings.
 The common wood pigeon is gregarious, often forming very large flocks outside the breeding season.
-Like many species of pigeon, wood pigeons take advantage of trees and buildings to gain a vantage point over the surrounding area, and their distinctive call means that they are usually heard before they are seen.
+Like many species of pigeon, wood pigeons use trees and buildings to gain a vantage point over their surroundings, and their distinctive call means that they are usually heard before they are seen.

-Wood pigeons are known to fiercely defend their territory, and will fight each other to gain access to nesting and roosting locations.
-Male wood pigeons will typically attempt to drive competitors off by threat displays and pursuit, but will also directly fight, jumping and striking their rival with both wings.
+Wood pigeons are known to be fiercely territorial and will fight each other to gain access to nesting and roosting sites.
+Male wood pigeons typically use threat displays and pursuit to deter competitors, but will also engage in direct confrontation, jumping and striking their rival with both wings.

-This species can be an agricultural pest, and it is often shot, being a legal quarry species in most European countries.
+This species can be an agricultural pest, and it is frequently hunted, being a legal quarry species in most European countries.
 It is wary in rural areas, but often quite tame where it is not persecuted.

+Wood pigeons in urban areas can become exceptionally tame, more so than even feral pigeons, allowing and responding positively to close contact (including stroking and petting) with individual people they have learnt to trust.